CrossCode: Plot

-The game begins with a young woman called Shizuka Sakai fighting her way to rescue her brother, but once she finds him, he dies in her arms.
+The game begins with a young woman called Shizuka Sakai fighting her way to rescue her brother, but once she finds him, he dies in her arms from heart related injuries.
 Some time later, a girl called Lea awakens inside a cargo ship with no memories of her past and is informed by a man called Sergey Asimov that she must play CrossWorlds in order to regain her memories.
-Shortly after, Lea is assaulted by a mysterious man known as the Blue Avatar, and is forced to escape into the gameplay area.
+Shortly after, Lea is attacked by a mysterious man known as the Blue Avatar, and is forced to escape into the gameplay area.
 Once reaching the game area, she befriends another player called Emilie and the two explore the game together, eventually joining the "First Scholars" guild.

 During a raid with the First Scholars, Lea is dragged away by the Blue Avatar and trapped into an off-limits area called the Vermillion Wasteland.
 She is confronted by Shizuka, who reveals that Lea is not human but an artificial intelligence called an "Evotar," based on the memories of Shizuka.
 After escaping back to the cargo ship, she also learns that Sergey used to work on the creation of CrossWorlds in the Instatainment Company along his friends Gautham Ranganathan, Shizuka and her brother Satoshi.
 These friends also took part in the Evotar Project, which was denied by Instatainment, until disappearing years before the events of the game.
 Once Sergey discovered Lea, he decided to help her recover her memories in an attempt to look for them.

 Back in the game area, Lea reunites with her friends and locates Satoshi and Shizuka's hideout.
 She learns that they, along with Gautham, were forced by a man called Benedict Sidwell, a black market financer who funded the Evotar Project, to participate in a scheme to create Evotars based on CrossWorlds' players and extract valuable information for him.
 Satoshi had secretly hidden Lea in CrossWorlds' code for Sergey to find, allowing him to locate his former colleagues.
 She also learns that the real Satoshi is already dead but left behind an Evotar based on himself.
 With help from her friends, Lea storms Vermillion Wasteland where the server containing all Evotars is located in order to stop Sidwell's operation.
 The Blue Avatar, revealed to be Gautham's player avatar, intervenes on both ends to deliver Lea the "ultimate experience": one final challenge in the form of a dungeon and a final boss duel.
 After she defeats him, he gives her access to the server, before committing suicide in atonement for cooperating with Sidwell.
 With his plans foiled, Sidwell accepts defeat and flees.

 Having secured the Evotars' data, Lea spends some time with her friends before she is also logged out from the game while Sergey attempts to convince the executives of Instatainment to allow the Evotars to keep existing inside CrossWorlds.
 The game then ends with two possible outcomes: